 Renewalists (Pentecostals, Charismatics, and Neo-Charismatics) need much more instruction and doctrine than they are getting.
 Inspirational preaching about God fulfilling their hopes and dreams is insufficient.
 We need to discern the signs of the times or seasons (Matt.
 16:3).
 We live in the time or season of the worldwide web.
 The people are getting bombarded with strange doctrines, on youtube (and other such platforms).
 These youtube “teachers” know how to edit things and put in clever colors and special effects, but they have not been appointed by God.
 They do not know how to do even basic research.
 They run roughshod over basic hermeneutical (interpretational) principles.
 These “teachers” do not seem to realize that they will be judged more severely (Jas.
 3:1) and will have to render an account of their (self-appointed) “leadership” (Heb.
 13:17).
 If they destroy God’s temple (the church), God will (eventually) destroy them (1 Cor.
 3:17).

-Further, my impression is that the main platform speakers on TV whose budgets are big enough to put them on TV every day don’t even know the basics about doctrine.
-They couldn’t explain the dual natures of Christ (truly God and truly man), if they were asked (I admit I’m still learning basic doctrine).
+Further, my impression is that the main platform speakers on TV whose budgets are big enough to put them on TV every day don’t even know the basics about doctrine, if they were asked (I admit I’m still learning basic doctrine).
 Why not?
 They are too busy being corporate managers and even Chief Executive Officers of large churches.
 They are not turning over the practical side of church leadership to their elders and deacons.
 They do not spend hours a day—all day, every day—studying nothing but Scriptures, with good ol’ commentaries.
 (Maybe this one can help, a little.)
-They do not spend hours a day reading up on theology and doctrine.
+They do not spend much time reading up on theology and doctrine.
 (Maybe my website can help, a little.)

 A better translation of Eph.
 4:11 reads: “Apostles, prophets, evangelists, and teaching pastors,” not pastors and teachers.
 Do we have teaching pastors or management or corporate pastors who specialize in organizational leadership?
 Or do we have psychology pastors?
 These areas should be turned over to a team.
 The teaching pastors should do nothing but study Scripture and should have the bulk of the teaching time on Sunday morning and in other services.